John Paulson: Political and economic views

-Paulson received media attention after immediately backing Donald Trump after he secured the GOP nomination.
-Paulson served as one of the top economic advisers to Donald Trump's 2016 presidential campaign.

 In 2008, Paulson co-wrote a Wall Street Journal op-ed piece suggesting an alternative to the Treasury Secretary's plan for stabilizing the markets.
 The alternative plan included recapitalizing the troubled financial institutions by spending the $700 billion Troubled Asset Relief Program funds to buy their senior preferred stock rather than their "worst assets".

 In 2008 while testifying before US House Committee on Oversight and Government Reform Paulson was asked about the low tax rate on long-term capital gains and carried interest earnings and Paulson replied "I believe our tax situation is fair."
-In a 2012 interview with Bloomberg Businessweek magazine he expressed displeasure over the Occupy Wall Street movement, noting:

-We pay a lot of taxes, especially living in New York—there's an almost 13 percent city and state tax rate.  ...
+In a 2012 interview with Bloomberg Businessweek magazine he expressed displeasure over the Occupy Wall Street movement, saying, "We pay a lot of taxes, especially living in New York—there's an almost 13 percent city and state tax rate.  ...
 Most jurisdictions would want to have successful companies like ours located there.
-I'm sure if we wanted to go to Singapore, they'd roll out the red carpet to attract us.
+I'm sure if we wanted to go to Singapore, they'd roll out the red carpet to attract us."